IgniteUI/igniteui-docfx/en/components/tabbar.md

 If we take a look at the [`igx-bottom-nav-theme`]({environment:sassApiUrl}/index.html#function-igx-bottom-nav-theme), we will notice that there are even more parameters available to us in order to style our bottom navigation component!

 > [!NOTE]
-> In order to style any additional components that are used as part of a tab panel's content, an additional theme should be created that is specific to the respective component.
+> In order to style any additional components that are used as part of an item's content, an additional theme should be created that is specific to the respective component.

 ### Including themes